mikaelbr/writings/js-syntax-series/function-arguments.md

 foo({ foo: 42 }); //=> 42
 ```

-In this case `a` will shadow any other defined variables defined in an outer
+In this case, `a` will shadow any other defined variables defined in an outer
 scope.
 We could also refer to the function itself in cases we wanted to do
 recursion with overridable passed in function.